Larissa Jennings

 Mayo-Wilson, PhD MHS

-I am an Associate Professor in the Department of Health Behavior and Department of Maternal and Child Health at the University of North Carolina Gillings School of Global Public Health.
+I am an Associate Professor with tenure in the Department of Health Behavior and Department of Maternal and Child Health at the University of North Carolina Gillings School of Global Public Health.
 I am a sexual and reproductive health behavioral scientist with methodological skills in epidemiology, biostatistics, and qualitative science.

 My research focuses on how to improve sexual and reproductive health (SRH), including HIV, in adolescents and young adults with low economic status and unmet SRH needs.
 I do this through three main areas of research.

 One, I use quantitative randomized behavioral clinical trials to design and evaluate economic and environmental interventions to improve SRH outcomes, including HIV and other sexually transmitted infections (STI).
-This includes interventions involving employment, income, grants, savings, vouchers, or financial incentives.
-Through intervention effectiveness research, I also study the mechanisms that link these factors to adverse SRH/HIV outcomes.
+My work investigates how to relieve poverty in urban and rural areas, such that people can achieve their health-related goals.This includes interventions involving employment, entrepreneurship, income, grants, savings, vouchers, or financial incentives.
+Through intervention effectiveness research, I also study the mechanisms that link these factors to beneficial or adverse SRH/HIV outcomes.

 Second, my research studies how economic and environmental factors - such as economic violence, paid leave policies, or built and virtual health care settings - affect SRH/HIV care-seeking and related outcomes.
 I am also interested in how undergoing SRH care therapies impacts economic outcomes for women and children.
 I examine these questions using quantitative data from nationally-representative population surveys, qualitative interviews, and social media data.

+Third, my research examines how self-care approaches enhance or minimize access to SRH/HIV services in communities with high poverty rates and low access to care.
+I am particularly interested in STI self-testing, fertility self-injection, pregnancy monitoring, and HIV prophylactic and therapeutic self-medication (PrEP/ART).
 As part of this work, I am a faculty fellow at the UNC Carolina Population Center, a research fellow at the UNC Cecil G. Sheps Center for Health Services Research, and an Adjunct Associate Professor at the UNC School of Medicine, Department of Obstetrics and Gynecology.
 I am also a member of the Society of Behavioral Medicine (SBM) and the American Public Health Association (APHA).

 Research